 The first train running from coast to coast brought homesteaders to claim land for cattle, farming, bee keeping, horse ranching and fruit groves.
 There were no big cities at that time.
 Dirt roads ran across the back country.

 Another book that explores Highway 94 back country is “History of Highway 94,” written by Shirley Bowman Reider.
 The history covers the changes to the highway as well as the growth from early homesteading to the more recent years of 2000’s.
 This book offers stories and pics from some of the families that began their lives in the 1800’s here in San Diego County.
 This book is for sale at the cafe or you may find it at the San Diego County Library.

 “Potrero Roots,” has seen a second volume, offering stories of it’s homesteading families and the growth of this small town located on Highway 94, past Barrett Junction and Tecate.
 There are many landmarks still available to visit and rich stories to read.

-Taking a tour of the history of San Diego County can be very intriguing.
+Taking a tour of the history of San Diego County can be fun and educational.
 Just imagine what it was like to live by candle light or kerosene lanterns, fire places and wood burning stoves to warm and cook, and no television.
 No computers, smart phones, or video games.
 What would you do?